-MI Local Foodbeet is a blog and facebook page devoted to educating Locavores - especially Michigan Locavores.
-Join us to learn about how easy it is to eat local in Michigan.
-The posts include recipes, food preservation instructions, store locations for finding local food, restaurant reviews, and other fun foodie information.
+MI Local Foodbeet is here to help YOU learn how easy it is to eat local in Michigan: recipes, food preservation instructions, store locations, restaurant reviews, and more.
 Although I occasionally receive unsolicited discounts or samples, the opinions in the blog posts are my own.

 Tuesday, January 29, 2013

 In 2011, I posted instructions for making baked croutons and bread crumbs.
 While

 I still use this recipe, I sometimes need croutons

 faster than it allows.
 Below are instructions for what I do to make quicker

 1.Cut bread slices into cubes until you have 2

 cups of them.